rhezab/smile/docs/gitpod.md

 Click the web address in your browser and add the word `gitpod.io/#` to the front of your project URL:
 For example, change `https://github.com/gureckis/smile_test_2` to `gitpod.io/#/https://github.com/gureckis/smile_test_2`.

 This will spin up a pre-configured compute instance.
+You can follow the instructions [above](#step-1-navigate-to-your-repository-on-github-com) for setting this up then come back.

-### Step 3: Configure your git
+### Step 3: Configure your git secrets and deployment options

-## Caveats

 - To develop locally you need to decrypt the secret environment files (INSTRUCTIONS TBD)

 - In order for automated deployment to work correctly you need to, at least once on some machine someplace, run `npm run upload_config` in your project repo.
 It doesn't have to be specifically on the Gitpod instance but who ever first configured/cloned the repository should configure the deployment settings.